MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-tracking.md

 Eye tracking allows for an interesting alternative for low-effort text entry especially when speech or hands are inconvenient to use.

-## Eye Tracking API
+## Eye Tracking API and Visual Angle
+Before going into detail about the specific design guidelines for eye-gaze interaction, we want to briefly point to the capabilities that the HoloLens 2 Eye Tracker is providing.
 The [Eye Tracking API](https://docs.microsoft.com/en-us/uwp/api/windows.perception.people.eyespose) is accessible through: `Windows.Perception.People.EyesPose`.
-It provides a single eye gaze ray (gaze origin and direction).
+It provides a single eye gaze ray (gaze origin and direction) to developers.
+The eye tracker provides data at about _30 FPS_.
+The predicted eye gaze lies within ca. 1.5 degrees in visual angle around the actual looked at target.
+As slight imprecisions are expected, you should plan for some margin around this lower bound value.
+We will discuss this more below.
 For eye tracking to work accurately, each user is required to go through an eye tracking user calibration.